emberjs/ember-mocha/docs/migration.md

 * `render()` is now always an async call, so use `async`/`await` to wait for it to complete
 * Use `this.element` to get access to the rendered DOM
+* Replace `this.on` when testing action invocation with `this.set` and convert `string` references to the action name with the name of the variable that contains the function
 * Do not use jQuery for DOM interaction, instead use the [DOM Interaction Helpers](https://github.com/emberjs/ember-test-helpers/blob/master/API.md#dom-interaction-helpers) from `@ember/test-helpers`